 - Pour into prepared pan, scraping all batter with a silicone spatula, and smooth evenly.

-- Allow loaf to cool for 20 minutes in pan before carefully removing to finish cooling on wire rack.
+- Allow loaf to cool in pan for 20 minutes before carefully removing to finish cooling on wire rack.

 Notes